PardhavMaradani/cc25-box-online-multiplayer/README.md

 ## Performance Ratings

 Details about how the performance ratings are calculated and the simulation code can be found in the [perf-rating](server/perf-rating/) directory.
 The JavaScript implementation of the same can be found in the Server [code](server/index.js#L177).
+Players need to have at least 100+ games completed to get a rating.